Answers to common JDRL membership questions:

 A: No. Parental consent forms, along with the parents’ or guardians’ signatures, must be original.

 Q: Can I renew my participant card by phone?

 A: NHRA requires your parents’ or guardians’ signatures on the waiver* and your doctor's medical form to process your participant card, so it can’t be done by phone.
-New forms will be sent to you with your renewal notice, but if you don’t want to wait, you can request new forms by phone.
+New forms will be sent to you with your renewal notice, but if you don’t want to wait, you can download the forms off of NHRARacer.com or request new forms by phone.
 Call 800-308-6472 or 626-250-2490.

 *Note: All Minor Release and Waiver forms must be notarized.
 Any form that is not notarized will be returned.